-Submit proof that you comply with the statutory pre-university, additional subject requirements
+Submit proof that you meet the statutory previous education (additional) subject requirements

-The admission requirements for academic year 2022-2023 for the bachelor's programme in Medicine depend among other things on your prior qualifications.
+The admission requirements for academic year 2023-2024 for the bachelor's programme in Medicine depend among other things on your previous education.
 Please check below which requirements apply to you.

-If you possess one of the diplomas stated below then, in principle, you are directly admissible.
+If you possess one of the diplomas stated below then, in principle, you qualify for admission.

 - A new-style VWO diploma with the profile Natuur en Gezondheid (Science and Health) with profile subject Physics